Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

 As part of the scope selection flow, the Auth Custom Operation Azure Function will modify user permissions for the signed in user.

-If you have opted for Microsoft Entra Id - This requires granting the Azure Managed Identity behind Azure Functions Application Administrator (or similar access).
+If you have opted for Microsoft Entra ID - This requires granting the Azure Managed Identity behind Azure Functions Application Administrator (or similar access).

 1. Open the Azure Function for the SMART Auth Custom Operations.
 It will be suffixed by `aad-func`.
 Copy the Managed Identity for the next steps.
-1. Open Microsoft Entra Id and navigate to `Roles and Administrators`.
+1. Open Microsoft Entra ID and navigate to `Roles and Administrators`.
 Open the `Application Administrator` role.
-1. Add the Azure Function Managed Identity to this Microsoft Entra Id role.
+1. Add the Azure Function Managed Identity to this Microsoft Entra ID role.
     <br />
     <details>
     <summary>Click to expand and see screenshots.</summary>